 Can tarnishing be prevented?
 Not really although some silver jewellery manufacturers will plate the jewellery to avoid it coming into contact with the skin.
 Why don't Love2Have recommend this?
 Well plated jewellery will be harder to clean, and the plating with wear and the cleaning will eventually remove it, and it will need redoing.
 As the plating wears off, your jewellery will take on a somewhat unpleasant patchy look, and the tarnishing process will begin again.

 So what is the best way to tackle tarnishing of silver?

 With continued wear, the tarnishing should be less of a problem, but you should not wear your jewellery all the time and take it off when you have a bath and when you go to bed.
 Polish it with a soft silver cloth - you can buy these on the high street.
 As a golden rule, if you want any jewellery to stay looking beautiful, take it off when you get home and put it on when you go out again.

 Can silver jewellery be returned if it tarnishes?
 The answer is no. Tarnishing is a natural process, and it is up to individuals to decide whether silver is a suitable material for them to wear before purchasing from Love2Have.

 With regards to care, we suggest using silver dip if it becomes tarnished in any way (rather than a silver cloth) as this will get in the nooks and crannies to lift any dirt out.
 And then going over it with a toothbrush and soapy water to clean any other parts that need it if necessary.

-Now that you have read the best information and advice ever on silver tarnishing, it's time you take a look at the best silver jewellery in the UK in our BRITISH Made MENS JEWELLERY and BRITISH Made WOMENS JEWELLERY sections ONLINE in the UK!
+Now that you have read the best information and advice ever on silver tarnishing, it's time you take a look at the best silver jewellery in the UK in our MEN'S JEWELLERY and WOMEN'S JEWELLERY sections ONLINE in the UK!

 Related product listings